digitalocean/marketplace-kubernetes/stacks/ambassador-operator/README.md

 kubectl get pods -A
 ```

-### Confirm Ambassador Operator is running:
+### Confirm Ambassador is running:
-After you are able to successfully connect to your DigitalOcean Kubernetes cluster you’ll be able to see Ambassador Operator running in the `ambassador-operator` namespace by issuing:
+After you are able to successfully connect to your DigitalOcean Kubernetes cluster you’ll be able to see Ambassador Operator running in the `ambassador` namespace by issuing:
  ```
- kubectl get pods -n ambassador-operator
+ kubectl get pods -n ambassador
  ```
- Confirm all `ambassador-operator` pods are in a “`Running`” state under the “`STATUS`” column:
+ Confirm all `ambassador` pods are in a “`Running`” state under the “`STATUS`” column:

 ```
-NAMESPACE              NAME                                    READY    STATUS    RESTARTS    AGE ambassador-operator    ambassador-operator-677f58bd99-fx47c    1/1      Running   0           6m34s
+NAME                                READY   STATUS    RESTARTS   AGE ambassador-79c76bb8-64x96           1/1     Running   0          11m
+ambassador-79c76bb8-bzlqn           1/1     Running   0          11m
+ambassador-79c76bb8-c2b6x           1/1     Running   0          11m
+ambassador-redis-6594476754-hgqbb   1/1     Running   0          11m
 ```

-### Creating an AmbassadorInstallation

-1. Create a namespace for Ambassador.
-    ```bash
-    kubectl create namespace ambassador
-    ```
-1. Create and apply an AmbassadorInstallation into the `ambassador` Namespace.
-    ```yaml
-    ---
-    apiVersion: getambassador.io/v2
-    kind: AmbassadorInstallation
-    metadata:
-      name: ambassador
-      namespace: ambassador
-    spec:
-      version: "*"
-    ```
-    * Customize your deployment with [Helm values](https://www.getambassador.io/docs/latest/topics/install/aes-operator/#customizing-the-installation-with-some-helm-values) to fit your needs.

 ### Exposing a Service with Ambassador